Information for teachers

 Q "How long will my course be available?"

 A "For as long as this site exists!
-There is a requirement that your course is available for at least two years (this is to avoid people trying to use it for commercial hosting)."
+There is a requirement that your course is available for at least three years (this is to avoid people trying to use it for commercial hosting)."

 More Q and A examples coming soon...